A pet dander allergy is caused by the dead skin cells of our pets. It is these skin cells that irritate the skin.

 We would find fur everywhere.
 I used to keep my bedroom door shut and run a hoover around very frequently.
 As my reaction wasn’t severe just doing a couple of small things seemed to help.

 I do have a problem with some dogs.
 An irritation after I have stroked them.
 I have to wash my hands straight away.
 So if I go out I always tend to carry a pack of baby wipes with me.
 For me using them is better than doing nothing.

 There are definitely some positives to owning and caring for an pet.
 You just have to weigh these positives with any negatives and make the best decision for you or your child.

-Return from Pet Dander Allergy to Eczema Causes
+Return from Pet Dander Allergy to Triggers of Eczema

 Return from Pet Dander Allergy to What is Eczema

 We are a participant in the Amazon Services LLC Associates Program, an affiliate program which allows sites to earn fees by advertising and linking to amazon.com.
 If you make a purchase through a link on this page, I may receive a small commission, at no extra cost to you.
 Many thanks